-- Seminole Tribe v.
-Butterworth - Basic Facts - Florida permits bingo games to be offered by certain qualified organizations - The same statute provides civil and criminal penalties for conducting bingo games by others - The Seminole Tribe contracted with a private company to build and operate a bingo hall on tribal land (in violation of the Florida statute) - The sheriff informed the tribe that he would make arrests for any violation of the statute
+- Florida permits bingo games to be offered by certain qualified organizations • The same statute provides civil and criminal penalties for conducting bingo

+- The same statute provides com and criminal penalties for conducting bingo games by others The Seminole Tribe contracted with a private company to build and operate a bingo hall on tribal land (in violation of the Florida statute) The sheriff informed the tribe that he would make arrests for any violation of the statute

-- Seminole Tribe v.
-Butterworth - Basic Facts - The tribe filed a declaratory relief action against the sheriff. - The parties stipulated to the facts and filed cross motions for summary judgment.
+- The tribe filed a declaratory relief action against the sheriff.
+The parties stipulated to the facts and filed cross motions for summary judgment.

+Issue Whether Public Law 280 permits enforcement of Florida's bingo statute on tribal lands.

-- Seminole Tribe v.
+Seminole Tribe v.
 Butterworth

-- Issue
+Issue

-- Whether Public Law 280 permits enforcement of Florida's bingo statute on tribal lands.
+Whether Public Law 280 permits enforcement of Florida's bingo statute on tribal lands.

+• Public Law 280

+Granted certain states the right to exercise criminal jurisdiction and limited civil jurisdiction over the Indian tribes

 - Seminole Tribe v.
 Butterworth

-- Issue

-- Whether Public Law 280 permits enforcement of Florida's bingo statute on tribal lands.

-- Seminole Tribe v.
-Butterworth

 - Public Law 280

-- Granted certain states the right to exercise criminal jurisdiction and limited civil jurisdiction over the Indian tribes
+- · Limits to civil disputes

+- Limits to ovii disputes P L 280 granted civil jurisdiction to the states only to the extent necessary to resolve private disputes between Indians and Indians and private citizens.
+Regulatory power over tribes Thus, the mandate from the Supreme Court is that states do not have general regulatory power over the Indian tribes.

+• Seminole Tribe v.
+Butterworth Issue

+Whether the Florida bingo statute is primarily criminal or regulatory?

+Discussion

+Arguments that the Florida bingo statute is a criminal prohibition.
+Arguments that the Florida bingo statute is a regulatory statute.

 - Seminole Tribe v.
-Butterworth

-- Public Law 280

-- Limits to civil disputes

-- PL 280 granted civil jurisdiction to the states only to the extent necessary to resolve private disputes between Indians and Indians and private citizens.

-- Regulatory power over tribes

-- Thus, the mandate from the Supreme Court is that states do not have general regulatory power over the Indian tribes.
+Butterworth - Discussion - Arguments that the Florida bingo statute is a criminal prohibition.
+Arguments that the Florida bingo statute is a regulatory statute.

 - Seminole Tribe v.
-Butterworth

-- Issue

-- Whether the Florida bingo statute is primarily criminal or regulatory?

-- Seminole Tribe v.
-Butterworth - Discussion - Arguments that the Florida bingo statute is a criminal prohibition. - Arguments that the Florida bingo statute is a regulatory statute.

-- Seminole Tribe v.
-Butterworth - Discussion - Arguments that the Florida bingo statute is a criminal prohibition. - Arguments that the Florida bingo statute is a regulatory statute.

-- Seminole Tribe v.
 Butterworth - 658 F. 2d 310 (5th Cir.
-1981), cert. denied, 455 U.S. 1020 (1982) - Fifth Circuit held that the Seminole Tribe could conduct gaming free of state interference - If a state only regulates an activity, rather than prohibits the activity under its criminal code, state regulation is not applicable to operations conducted on the reservation
+1981), cert. denied, 455 U.S. 1020 (1982) Fifth Circuit held that the Seminole Tribe could conduct gaming free of state interference - If a state only regulates an activity, rather than prohibits the activity under its criminal code, state regulation is not applicable to operations conducted on the reservation